pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 Although Pulumi was designed to shield you from manually needing to manage state, there are some circumstances where you will want or need to.
 This includes certain catastrophic failure scenarios, adding, deleting, renaming resources, and other advanced scenarios.

 The Pulumi state file uses a relatively easy to understand JSON format.
 The precise JSON format these state files use is not documented, but is defined in the [APIType source code](https://github.com/pulumi/pulumi/tree/master/sdk/go/common/apitype/).
-The [`pulumi state` CLI command]({{< relref "/docs/reference/cli/pulumi_state" >}}) also includes some helpful commands to edit your state.
+The [`state` command]({{< relref "/docs/reference/cli/pulumi_state" >}}) also includes some helpful commands to edit your state.